Difference between Standard CAN and Extended CAN frame explained

 It consists of 6 bits.

-- DLC (Data Length Code): 4 bits.
-It determines the length of the data to be transmitted i.e. 0 – 8 bytes in a CAN frame.
+• The Data Length Code (DLC) is 4 bits long.
+It determines the length of the data to be transmitted.
+It’s value can range from 0 to 8 bytes in a CAN frame.

 4. Data field (DATA)